technix/atrament.ink/docs/app-ui.md

 ### Application menu

-Clicking `≡` screen button displays the application menu.
-It can contain different sections depending on game configuration and current screen:
+Clicking the `≡` screen button displays the application menu.
+It can contain different sections depending on the game configuration and the current screen:
 - load game menu (if saves are enabled)
 - save game menu (if saves are enabled)
 - settings: full screen mode, animations, sound volume, font face and size, and color theme.